 In light of recent global economic forecasts, our outlook for the upcoming year suggests a period marked by high volatility and uncertainty.
-This assessment comes combined with the Russian Central Bank's aggressive move to increase interest rates to 16% at the end of 2023, an effort that has yet to significantly strengthen the Ruble, which remains weak, hovering around the 100 RUB/EUR mark.
+This assessment comes combined with the Russian Central Bank's aggressive move to increase interest rates to 21% at the end of 2024, an effort that has yet to significantly strengthen the Ruble, which remains weak, hovering around the 110 RUB/EUR mark.

-A key factor contributing to this unstable economic landscape is the skyrocketing borrowing costs, now at an alarming 22%, which are based on a Central Bank of Russia interest rate of 16%.
+A key factor contributing to this unstable economic landscape is the skyrocketing borrowing costs, now at an alarming 28-30%.
 This increase in the cost of capital is particularly impactful on the agricultural sector, which has also been facing reduced government subsidies.
 Consequently, we anticipate a noticeable downturn in investment activities within this sector.
-Specifically, the realm of grain production is facing a dire situation; the combination of low grain prices and high borrowing costs renders investment in this area not only unfeasible but also economically unsound at the current moment.

-In contrast, there are sectors that might experience some growth, notably in meat and milk production.
-These industries are likely to benefit from the prevailing low grain prices, as they reduce the cost of livestock feed, thereby potentially boosting profitability in these sectors.
+In contrast, there are sectors that might experience some growth, notably in meat and milk production, which may happen due to newly signed export contracts.